bnfrsMusic/merbot/Parts Specifications/Biceps/Instructions.md

 ## Description
-Majority of how the hands are built were derived from the [InMoov instructions for bicep build.](https://inmoov.fr/bicep/)
+Majority of how the biceps are built were derived from the [InMoov instructions for bicep build.](https://inmoov.fr/bicep/)